GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_get_option.md

 *  The PDF settings

 ### $key | string
-*  The current Gravity Form ID the PDF is being added to
+*  The current Gravity Forms ID the PDF is being added to

 ### $default | mixed
 *  The ID of the current PDF being processed